MD-khan/Laravel-Taxi-Booking-Application/README.md

 #Features:
 - Calculate the distance and fare based on the destination address
 - Show passangers cars and price
-- let them seleckt and booked
+- let them select and booked
 - Instante email notification
 - Stripe API
 -Google MAPs API